 7.17.1.5 Decisions and recommendations of the DTC shall be determined by mutual agreement of the members.
 If there is no mutual agreement, the tiebreaker shall be the Division Chair.
 If there is no mutual agreement and the Division Chair is a DTC member, the tiebreaker shall be a tenured faculty member who is chosen by majority vote of the division’s tenured faculty.

-7.17.1.6 The DTC may recommend that a contract faculty member be considered for early tenure as provided by sections 7.20.1(a) or 7.21.2(a).
+7.17.1.6 The DTC may recommend that a contract faculty member be considered for early tenure as provided by section 7.21.2(a).
 In order to receive consideration, the criteria of this section must be satisfied.

 The contract faculty member must have been tenured at another College or University or must have eight years (16 semesters) of service as a temporary faculty member in the District (SLOCCCD).